-A maximum permissible current of 1,0 A is applicable to the 0,2 mm2 (AWG 24) conductor cross section regardless of the number of cores.
+A maximum permissible current of 1,0 A is applicable to the 0,2 mm^2 (AWG 24) conductor cross section regardless of the number of cores.

-- 4.3 In accommodation and day rooms, flexible cables with a conductor cross section of not less than 0,75 mm2 (AWG 18) may also be used for the connection of movable equipment with a current consumption of up to 6 A. - 4.4 For the cross sections for earthing conductors, see Section 1.
-J. - 4.5 Exciter equalizer cables for three-phase generators in parallel operation must be rated for half the nominal exciter current of the largest generator. - C. Rating, Protection and Installation of Circuits - Individual Consumers and Rating of Final Subcircuits - 1.1 Cables shall be rated according to the expected operating load based on the connected load and the mode of operation of the consumers. - 1.2 The following loads are to be assumed for 230/115 V AC lighting circuits and socket-outlet circuits: - For each lighting point, at least 60 W, - For each socket-outlet, at least 120 W. - Consideration of a Diversity Factor for Group Supply Cables - 2.1 If all the connected consumers in a part of the system are not simultaneously in operation, a diversity factor may be used for determining the cross section.
+4.3 In accommodation and day rooms, flexible cables with a conductor cross section of not less than $0,75 \text{ mm}^2$ (AWG 18) may also be used for the connection of movable equipment with a current consumption of up to 6 A.

+4.4 For the cross sections for earthing conductors, see Section 1, J.

+4.5 Exciter equalizer cables for three-phase generators in parallel operation must be rated for half the nominal exciter current of the largest generator.

+C. Rating, Protection and Installation of Circuits

+1. Individual Consumers and Rating of Final Subcircuits

+1.1 Cables shall be rated according to the expected operating load based on the connected load and the mode of operation of the consumers.

+1.2 The following loads are to be assumed for 230/115 V AC lighting circuits and socket-outlet circuits:

+- For each lighting point, at least 60 W,

+- For each socket-outlet, at least 120 W.

+2. Consideration of a Diversity Factor for Group Supply Cables system are not simultaneously in operation, a diversity factor may be used for determining the cross section.

+2.1 If all the connected consumers in a part of the